j0nat/Windows-Live-Messenger/README.md

 ### Database Installation

-Create a new MySQL database called msn.
+Create a new MySQL database.
+Call it msn.

 Import msn.sql found in the Database folder.